Module meteor.scale

 Whether or not to weight the scaling by uncertainty values.
 If True, uncertainty values are

-extracted from the `uncertainty_column` in both datasets.
+extracted from the `uncertainty_column` in both datasets, and robust (Huber) inverse

 Returns